Welcome to Sports & Societies at Fitz!

 Fitz has its very own badminton court and a friendly club running weekly practices.
 All standards of player are welcome – we run social sessions as well as team practices – and you can come along as often as you wish.
 Each year, Fitz enters both Men’s and Women’s doubles teams into the intercollegiate leagues, as well as entering Cuppers.
 Casual members gather once a week in the auditorium, while the men’s team participates in at least one game per week against other colleges, as well as Anglia Ruskin University, in addition to weekly 2 hour training sessions, which may take place either in Fitz or in the university sports centre at West Cambridge.

 The Fitz Basketball Club was set up last year comprising a handful of students who enjoyed playing basketball.
 As such, the atmosphere is quite relaxed and informal.
-Normally we would compete against other colleges in the college basketball league but that has had to be postponed until at least Lent term due to the current government restrictions.
-This term though, we plan on booking a basketball court weekly to play some 3v3.
+We compete against other colleges in the college basketball league.
 No matter your skill level, if you think you might enjoy playing basketball, you’re welcome to come along!
-Sign up here

 Fitz has dominated the intercollegiate cricket scene in recent years, winning all four Cuppers competitions from 2016-19.
 We schedule fixtures around exams throughout Easter term and it makes for an excellent break from work, with plenty of opportunity for those of all cricketing abilities to shine through a range of ‘friendly’ fixtures against other colleges, local teams, the staff and the old boys.
 Winter nets take place during Lent term and will be rigorously observed for the slightest hint of hand-eye co-ordination.

 We are the newly formed Fitz branch of the Cambridge University Dancesport Team!
-In response to the COVID pandemic, we are organising practices within our colleges, allowing for a safer and more enjoyable experience.
 If you’re interested in learning any style of Ballroom or Latin dance (cha cha, jive, waltz, quickstep… basically anything you might see on Strictly Come Dancing), we encourage you to ask about joining a practice.
 The Cambridge Dancesport Team organise lessons and competition teams from beginner to national level, so everyone is welcome.
 There were no competitions for a promotional video this year, but here is last year’s compilation of the type of dance we learn.

 Men’s 1st and 2nd teams – Fitz is THE College if you want to play competive college football, winning silverware as part of a friendly, inclusive team.
 We have been nicknamed the “Fitzvincibles” having won the league in 2016/17 and 2018/19, and Cuppers three years on the bounce in 2017-19, being cheered on by a 100-strong fan base in the finals.
 Fitz’s 2nd also continues to perform strongly, demonstrating the traditional depth and strength of Fitz football, in 2019/20 being the only non-1st-team in the 2nd division.
 The secret to our success?
 A great balance of regular weekly training, tactical thoroughness and a fantastic team spirit, galvanised through the occasional “Pizza and Pints” night, and always playing for the badge.